psnaveengit/ESP_DHT11_Bytebeam/README.md

 Make sure you have followed this properly: https://bytebeam.io/docs/setting-up-bytebeam-esp-sdk#AOwgi
 ### Note 2: Make Sure you have set WiFi SSID & Password of your local router using menuconfig or by editing the sdkconfig file in the project folder
 5. Build, & Flash the example code.
 Monitor the Code.
 Also Check the Device Management Tab on your Bytebeam Cloud.
+6. Under Device Shadow there will be text "LED is off" for "Status"
+7. This example upload can be used to test whether the provisioning was proper & device can connect to the bytebeam cloud with the device_config file downloaded earlier during the provision process

+## ESP DHT11 Project